hhhhhhhhhn/hlib/README.md

   The latter definition is different for the amount of elements a collection could hold.
   For example, if a hashmap allocates 100 elements, its `cap`acity is 100, even if it would reallocate once it passes 75 elements.

+## Using this library
+For now, the recommended usage of this library is copying the `hlib` directory somewhere in the project.
+The `hlib.c` file is the only file that needs compilation, as it includes the rest of the library.